 What are tropical storms?

-Tropical Storms are areas of extreme low pressure.
-This means air is rising, causing ‘low pressure’ on the earth’s surface.
+Tropical Storms are areas of extremely low pressure.
+Air rises rapidly, causing ‘low pressure’ on the Earth’s surface.
 The maximum sustained surface wind speed (using the U.S. 1-minute average) ranges from 34 knots (39 mph or 63 kph) to 63 knots (73 mph or 118 kph).

 Saffir-Simpson Hurricane Scale